-Heroin’s capacity to swiftly penetrate the mind results in the surge of intense euphoria or the “rush” heroin addicts encounter.
+Heroin’s capacity to quickly penetrate the brain results in the surge of intense euphoria or the “rush”, the heroin addicts face.

-Additionally, heroin activates your brain’s reward system.
-It tricks the brain into halting the production of reward feelings so that the consumer can experience no feelings without the assistance of the drug.
+Additionally, heroin affects your brain’s nervous system.
+It tricks the brain into pausing the production of high feelings so that the consumer can experience no feelings without the assistance of the drug.
 This is why heroin users experience drug cravings when the drug is stopped.

 Hunting as stones, it is heated and smoked through a glass hand pipe.

-Like heroin, crack cocaine also activates the reward system and causes excessive amounts of dopamine, the neurotransmitter from the benefit circuit responsible for feelings of pleasure, to be released.
+Similar to heroin, the crack cocaine also activates the central nervous system and begins making excessive amounts of dopamine, the neurotransmitter responsible for feelings of pleasure, to be released.

-Smoking crack allows it to reach the brain faster than if it were snorted, resulting in an intense and immediate high that lasts around 15 minutes.
-Since the effects are so short lived, users frequently smoke it to maintain.
-It is not unusual for someone to become hooked after their first time.
+Smoking crack allows it to reach the brain faster than if it were snorted, resulting in an intense and immediate “high” that lasts around 15 minutes.
+Since the effects are so short-lived, users frequently smoke it to maintain.
+It is not unusual for someone to become addicted to it after their first time.

-Half of this addictive nature of nicotine come from nicotine’s ability to activate the reward pathway by increasing amounts of dopamine.
+A fraction of this abusive nature of nicotine derives from nicotine’s ability to stimulate the nervous pathway by increasing amounts of dopamine.
 Nicotine mimics another compound in mind–the receptors.
-Normal smoking requires the user maintain ingesting nicotine to maintain normal brain functioning and lowers the number and sensitivity of these receptors.
+Normal smoking requires the user maintain consuming nicotine to maintain normal brain functioning and lowers the number and sensitivity of these receptors.

-Methadone is an opiate medication commonly utilized to deal with heroin or morphine dependence, so at a clinical setting, tolerance to this drug is deemed beneficial.
-While the risk for addiction is low (less than one %) when taken as prescribed and under medical supervision, people using this medicine recreationally can become hooked.
-Methadone’s effects are very similar to the consequences of heroin, but withdrawal from methadone is painful and arduous, often lasting more than a month.
+It is an opium-based medicinal drug commonly used to deal with heroin or morphine dependence, in a clinical setting, tolerance to this drug is considered beneficial.
+As the risk for Methadone addiction is low (less than 1%) when taken as prescribed and under medical supervision, people using this medicine recreationally can become dependent on it.
+The effects of methadone are quite similar to the outcomes of heroin, but withdrawal from methadone is painful and severe, often lasting more than a month.

-Methamphetamine imitates none but two major compounds in the brain: dopamine and norepinephrine, the neurotransmitter responsible for feelings of alertness and energy (adrenaline).
+It simulates none the two major compounds in the brain: dopamine and norepinephrine, the neurotransmitter responsible for feelings of alertness and energy (adrenaline).